 Please contact the police at 248-347-6406 or 248-347-6407.
 Please inform the police of the type of emergency and leave contact information.

 Water and Sewer Service:

-About the Water System: The City of South Lyon's water system is serviced by three (3) wells ranging in depth from 120 to 125 feet deep and are located in McHattie Park on Dorothy Street.
+About the Water System: The City of South Lyon's water system is serviced by three (3) wells ranging in depth from 120 to 125 feet deep.
 In 2002, a Water Plant renovation added more iron filtration and pumping capacity.
 We have a one million gallon ground storage tank with a 500,000 gallon elevated water tower which supplies water pressure to the City at 60-70 psi.
 The City also operates it's own Wastewater Treatment Facility, located at 23500 Dixboro Road.
 The plant is designed to treat 1.5 million gallons daily.
 After treatment, water is discharged into Yerkes Drain, which flows west to the Huron River.

 Billing: Utility bills are issued quarterly (January, April, July and October) and are due the last business day of that month.
 The bills include charges for water, sewer and garbage collection.
 Questions regarding billing should be directed to Phyllis Popravsky at (248) 437-2326.

 Please note: If you are moving, contact Phyllis at (248) 437-2326 one week prior to your move date to schedule a final water meter reading.

 Utility: Rate Unit of Measure Effective Date

 Total rate: $6.74